 Her payoff was enough to put us in the position of being debt free, but there was zero chance of her getting another “proper” job where we lived.
 She didn’t speak the language well, for starters, and no UK company was going to pay her £50,000 per year to work remotely from a foreign country.

 She had to decide: Embrace the uncertainty of freelancing and stay living in the sun, or go running back to the security of a salary.

-Now, my wife is NOT a natural freelancer.
-She loves certainty, and even enjoys the structure of working for a corporate firm.
+Now, my wife was NOT a natural freelancer.
+She loves certainty, and even enjoyed the structure of working for a corporate firm.

 But she had no option.
 She didn’t want to move back to the UK at that point, so she started the freelance grind.
 Within six months she had regular clients, and within 12 she was having months where she out-earned me.
 She now makes more than she did when she was employed, and flits between event organising, PR, editing and freelance writing.

 Most significantly, she wouldn’t go back to a salaried position if you…er….paid her.

 My point with sharing my wife’s story is that you have to leap into freelancing at some point.
 Much like deciding to have a baby, it’s never precisely the right time.
 Save up, of course, and make sure you have an emergency fund (and ideally a line of credit!) to get you through tough times.

 But fortune favours the brave – so don’t wait forever.